-Manulife, Manulife Retirement, Stylized M Design, and Manulife Retirement & Stylized M and the Stylized John Hancock Design are trademarks of John Hancock Life Insurance

-Design are trademarks of The Manufacturers Life Insurance Company, and John Hancock

-Company (U.S.A.).
-Each are used by it and by its affiliates under license, including John

-Hancock Life Insurance Company of New York.
+Manulife, Manulife Retirement, Stylized M Design, and Manulife Retirement & Stylized M Design are trademarks of The Manufacturers Life Insurance Company, and John Hancock and the Stylized John Hancock Design are trademarks of John Hancock Life Insurance Company (U.S.A.).
+Each are used by it and by its affiliates under license, including John Hancock Life Insurance Company of New York.

-Group annuity contracts and recordkeeping agreements are issued by: John Hancock Life Insurance Company of New York, Valhalla, New York.
-John Hancock Life Insurance Company of New York makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
-Unless otherwise specifically stated in writing, John Hancock Life Insurance Company of New York does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
+Group annuity contracts and recordkeeping agreements are issued by John Hancock Life Insurance Company (U.S.A.), Boston, MA (not licensed in New York).
+John Hancock Life Insurance Company (U.S.A.) makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
+Unless otherwise specifically stated in writing, John Hancock Life Insurance Company (U.S.A.) does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
 Securities are offered through John Hancock Distributors LLC, member FINRA, SIPC.